 Give credit where credit is due.
 This is not an original recipe at all.
 This morning, while I visited out local grass fed shop, Burgundy’s Pasture Beef, I also collected an issue of Edible Magazine, the Dallas and Forth Worth edition.
-At page 18 I saw a mouth watering picture and I knew I had to try and make a lectin free, sugar free version of these amazingly looking croustades (haven’t even heard this word before).
+At page 18 I saw a mouth watering picture and I knew I had to try and make a lectin-free recipe version, of those amazingly looking croustades.
 Continue Reading…

 I’ve been using pickled red onions on almost all my meals lately, they just make everything taste better without the strong taste and aftertaste onions can have.
 It’s a simple recipe and you probably can find various of it everywhere online, but I tested few ways of making it and reach something I am happy with.
 Continue Reading…

 I think my first cooking fail when I started the Plant Paradox program (about 7 months ago) were almond crackers.
 They came our soft, thick, and with a weird taste.
 I didn’t like them and never tried to make them again.
 Along the way I discovered flaxseed crackers, which were a revelation.
 They didn’t need eggs, it was basically just flax meal and water, easy to make, great taste, but sometimes you just need a little more than just flaxseed.
 Continue Reading…

 This is a super easy recipe and not much to comment about.
 I have tens of recipes waiting to be uploaded and I decided to do this one today because in one the the Plant Paradox support groups we remind each other every week that plants are the core of our diet, and this week’s hero plant was bok choy.
 I love stir fries and I love eating with chop sticks, so here it is, one of my favorite ones.